angrybacon/doomsday-wiki/markdown/articles/2023/10/14/spoiling-for-a-fight.md

 The Most Dangerous Gamer
 :::

-I don't blame you if you arent't.
+I don't blame you if you aren't.
 Cast your first Spoils that ends a game you otherwise had wrapped up, and you'll curse this article, its authors and their descendants.
 Losing games because you made a deckbuilding decision that directly led to the loss hurts, no matter how many more games you win because of that